saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 What will be included in the IGP configuration is the following:
 - OSPF area 0 interface configuration
-- calculate the link cost factoring in future 100G links
+- Take into account an OSPF reference bandwidth of 100G
-- authentication
+- Authentication
 - BFD
-- load-balancing
+- Load-balancing

 The following is the `ios_xr_1` configuration: